ar1st/theatrical-plays-api/documentation.md

 # Documentation for Theatrical Plays API

 This is the documentation for my thesis.
 It is about the creation of an API concerning data related to theatrical plays.
 The main goal is to be used for the implementation of a web-based front end, an Android app and an iOS app.
-The API was built using the Spring Framework and the Kotlin programming language.
+The API was built using the Spring Framework, the Kotlin programming language and ElasticSearch to index through specific fields.

 ------

 ## Api Response

-All the responses from the server are being encapsuled with the ApiResponse container object.
+All the responses from the server are being encapsuled within the ApiResponse container object.
 It consists of three fields: `data`, `errors` and `status`.

 The `data` field contains the requested data.